JerryRaphy/Kuriankkr/README.md

 </p>

 ## BlueBook for Bulldozers
-One of the first projects that I worked on and it helped me learn a lot!
+<b>One<\b> of the first projects that I worked on and it helped me learn a lot!
 It involved sourcing the data from Kaggle as a part of a competition and predicting the sales price of Bulldozers that we being sold during an auction.
 Click [here](https://github.com/Kuriankkr/Bluebook-for-Bulldozers) to dive into the notebooks

 ---